Browse the homes for sale on one of the big property portals and you’re seeing one of the great divides in British property in all its glory.

 Two-thirds of leasehold properties are apartments and the rest are houses, while freehold properties are almost always houses.

-Even though you can pay a lot of money for a leasehold property, there are ongoing costs during its lease.
+Even though you can pay a lot of money for a leasehold property, there are other ongoing costs, such as maintenance for communal areas, that can vary depending on the terms of the lease.

 Ground rent